TestGorilla LogoTestGorilla Logo

 Retention starts with recruitment.
 Hiring the right people for the right roles is one of the most effective employee retention strategies because it ensures candidates have the skills to succeed and be confident in their roles.

-The report also found that more than 80% of candidates believe that being given the chance to prove their skills makes them more likely to secure their dream job.
+The report also found that 90% of candidates believe that being given the chance to prove their skills makes them more likely to secure their dream job.

 After all, doesn’t it make sense that a high score in the SQLite Coding test would verify skills more accurately than a resume that says “excellent coding skills”?